leaveoscaralone/react-graphql-project/README.md

 As you progress throughout this course you will be required to install other software.

-### Support sessions

-While you are working on the pre course, you have access to a weekly video call with other coursemates and instructors to check your progress, help you get unstuck, and answer any questions you have.

-These calls are optional but highly recommended.
-In order to participate you need to sign up for each session in advance through [this calendar](https://calendly.com/codeworks-instructors/support-session).

 ## Course structure

 The pre course material is divided in two main parts: theory and exercises (as respectively described in the `theory.md`, and `exercises.md` files).
 We suggest you to start with theory sections from 1 to 6, and then do the exercises while you complete theory sections 7 and 8 on the side.